 Laurent Issaurat: Interesting Viola, thank you very much.
 But when it comes to accompanying clients in buying works of art, what are the first steps you would like to follow, typically?

 Viola Raikhel-Bolot: Well, all collections start with a very honest conversation with our collectors, really understanding their brief, their vision, where their passions lie… Once we’ve understood that, and their budget, and their appetite for putting this collection together - you might have a collector who wants to buy one work of art a year, conservatively, you may have another one who’s building a museum just to house his or her collection… - so depending on their appetite, we then put together a portfolio based on their specific brief and budget.
 That portfolio will provide a very comprehensive analysis of each of the artwork, whether it requires scientific reporting, conservation reporting, imagery of the artwork, assuming the client comes to visit the artwork in person – when possible, we want the client to meet the artist, and inspect the artwork and be involved, as closely in the process as possible… Other collectors are happy for us to do this remotely for them… We put together the most authoritative document portfolio about the work or works that they are considering, so that they have all the market intelligence needed to make the right decision for them.
-Fundamentally, we put the very best objects, artworks in front of them and give them the market intelligence to make the right decision for their collection.
+Fundamentally, we put the very best objects, artworks in front of them [in line with their initial wishes] and give them the market intelligence to make the right decision for their collection.

 Laurent Issaurat: Interesting.
 And the art market is quiet broad, complex and not always very transparent.
 How do you find these works of art?
 Do you go at auctions, what’s the way you proceed?